mcore1976/sim808gpstracker/README.md

 BILL OF MATERIAL LIST (as for year 2019):

-a) SIM808 based board BK-SIM808 (10-12 USD on Aliexpress )
+1. SIM808 based board BK-SIM808 (10-12 USD on Aliexpress )
  - search for "www.and-global.com" boards BK-SIM808 or equivalent...
    https://cdn.instructables.com/ORIG/FAO/80RU/IXLALERK/FAO80RUIXLALERK.pdf)
    it may also work with boards SKU405361-SIM808 (see description below for source code options)

-b) GPS (passive) antenna with IPEX / U.FL connector matching BK-SIM808 board - 2 USD
+2. GPS (passive) antenna with IPEX / U.FL connector matching BK-SIM808 board - 2 USD

-c) GSM antenna with IPEX / U.FL connector matching BK-SIM808 board - 1 USD
+3. GSM antenna with IPEX / U.FL connector matching BK-SIM808 board - 1 USD

-d) ATMEGA 328P (arduino uno) - 2 USD or ATMEGA328P based board : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html
+4. ATMEGA 328P (arduino uno) - 2 USD or ATMEGA328P based board : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

+5. XTAL 8MHz - quartz crystal with 8 MHz frequency to ensure clock stability of ATMEGA not to desynchronize serial port communication with SIM808 module when temperature changes.
+Using XTAL is optional (compile scripts configure internal RC clock by default ) but i do RECOMMEND using it do to poor internal clock of ATMEGA.

+6. 2 x 22pF capacitor for XTAL

-e) 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC ( only for BK-808 board and others that require TTL 3.3V logic)
+7. 3x 1N4007 (1 USD) - to convert 5V from powerbank to 3.3V for ATMEGA328P VCC ( only for BK-808 board and others that require TTL 3.3V logic)

-f) 2x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
+8. 2x 1000uF / 16V capacitor ( 0.5 USD) - connect to VCC & GND of SIM808 board
    AND to existing 100uF (parallel) on the SIM808 board - usage of this capacitor depends on type of SIM808 board

-g) 100nF (or some other in range 100nF-1uF) / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of ATMEGA328P ( if not using "Arduino Pro Mini" board)
+9. 100nF (or some other in range 100nF-1uF) / 12V (or higher)  capacitor (0.2 USD) - connect to VCC & GND of ATMEGA328P ( if not using "Arduino Pro Mini" board)

-h) universal PCB, pins & connector (2 USD) or some wires with pins if you going to use boards like "Arduino Pro Mini" instead
+10. universal PCB, pins & connector (2 USD) or some wires with pins if you going to use boards like "Arduino Pro Mini" instead

-i) USB Powerbank 5V to make it work...
+11. USB Powerbank 5V to make it work...

 CONNECTIONS TO BE MADE :